hovey/pyschool/README.md

 Thus, verbs, *in the service API*, invite the slippery slope of coupling client to a service's implementation, which is bad.
 Prefer to couple the client to the service's interface.
 That way, should the implementation change, it does not propagate changes to the client, forcing them to update how they use the service.

+From the REST API notes, [How to Design a REST API](https://restfulapi.net/rest-api-design-tutorial-with-example/)

+> Notice that these URIs do not use any verb or operation.
+It’s very important to not include any verb in URIs.
+URIs should all be nouns only.

 ### C.R.U.D.

 From the database standard, there are four main verbs that span all tranactions: